 - Mac or Windows desktop or laptop

-- A text editor built for HTML/CSS (We suggest Atom, it’s free, and available for Mac, Windows, and Linux)
+- A text editor (We suggest Visual Studio Code, it’s free, and available for Mac, Windows, and Linux)

 - Google Chrome web browser